 A 36-year-old member asked:

-what is better for scratches: hydrocortisone or antibiotics? which is safer?
+What is better for scratches: hydrocortisone or antibiotics? which is safer?

-1 doctor answer
+1 doctor answer • 5 doctors weighed in

 Allergy and Immunology 43 years experience

 Scratch treatment: Most scratches don't require medication.
 If there is bleeding, your body will make a scab that will close the wound.
 It depends on what scratched you.
 Cat scratches, can be infectious.
 If your scratched area develops an infection, you need to have it checked.
 But if you must pick one or the other, pick antibiotic for most scratches.
 Unless it was poison ivy, then you have a 96% chance of allergy.